shihuade/Conformance-Test-Openh264/README.md

         All test sequences' test result will be copied to folder ./FinalResult.
         XXX_AllCasesOutput.csv       contain the passe status of all cases(passed or unpassed etc.)
-        XXX_AllCases_SHA1_Table.csv  contain the SHA1 string of those  passed cases XXX_.TestLog    test log of each test bit stream XXX_.Summary    test summary of each test bit stream
+        XXX_AllCases_SHA1_Table.csv  contain the SHA1 string of those  passed cases XXX_.TestLog                 test log of each test bit stream XXX_.Summary.log             test summary of each test bit stream

 -   Scripts